trustoverip/tswg-cesr-specification/spec/spec.md

 5. A JSON encoded mapping.
 6. A CBOR encoded mapping.
 7. A MGPK encoded mapping.
+8. Annotated Text domain CESR.

-A parser merely needs to examine the first Tritet (3 bits) of the first byte of the Stream start to determine which one of the seven it is.
+A parser merely needs to examine the first Tritet (3 bits) of the first byte of the Stream start to determine which one of the eight it is.
 When the first Tritet is a Count Code, then the remainder of the Count Code itself will include the additional information needed to parse the attached group.
 When the first Tritet indicates, its JSON, CBOR, or MGPK, the mapping's first field must be a Version String that provides the additional information needed to parse the associated encoded field map serialization fully.
 See the Version String annex for the detailed syntax of the information that may be extracted with a regular expression search, given that the first Tritet indicates the following bytes in the stream belong to a JSON, CBOR, or MGPK field map serialization.

-The Stream must resume with a frame starting byte that begins with one of the 7 Tritets, either another Count Code expressed in the ‘T’ or ‘B’ domain or a new JSON, CBOR, or MGPK encoded mapping.
+The Stream MUST resume with a frame starting byte that begins with one of the 8 Tritets, either another Count Code expressed in the ‘T’ or ‘B’ domain or a new JSON, CBOR, or MGPK encoded mapping or a new annotated encoding.

 This provides an extremely compact and elegant Stream parsing formula that generalizes support not only for CESR Composability but also for interleaved CESR with three of the most popular field map serializations.

 ### Compact fixed-size codes

-As mentioned above, CESR uses a multiple-code table design that enables both size-optimized text codes for the most popular Primitive types and extensible universal support for all other Primitive types.
-Modern cryptographic suites support limited sets of raw binary Primitives with fixed (not variable) sizes.
+Typically, modern cryptographic suites support limited sets of raw binary Primitives with fixed (not variable) sizes.
 The design aesthetic is based on the understanding that there is minimally sufficient cryptographic strength and more cryptographic strength just wastes computation and bandwidth.
 Cryptographic strength is measured in bits of entropy, which also corresponds to the number of trials that must be attempted to succeed in a brute-force attack.
 The accepted minimum for cryptographic strength is 128 bits of entropy or equivalently `2**128` (2 raised to the 128th power) brute force trials.
 The size in bytes of a given raw binary Primitive for a given modern cryptographic suite is usually directly related to this minimum strength of 128 bits (16 bytes).

 For example, the raw binary Primitives from the well-known [[6]] ECC (Elliptic Curve Cryptography) library all satisfy this 128-bit strength goal.
 In particular, the digital signing public key raw binary Primitives for EdDSA are 256 bits (32 bytes) in length because well-known algorithms can reduce the number of trials to brute force invert an ECC public key to get the private key by the square root of the number of scalar multiplications which is also related to the size of both the private key and public key coordinates (discrete logarithm problem [[5]]).
 Therefore, 256-bit (32-byte) ECC keys are needed to achieve 128 bits of cryptographic strength.
 In general, the size of a given raw binary Primitive is typically some multiple of 128 bits of cryptographic strength.
 This is also true for the associated EdDSA raw binary signatures which are 512 bits (64 bytes) in length.